 Information technology has enabled customers to have more access and information to products or services they need faster and accurately, increasing demand for various products or services.
 Information technology also allows customers to go from one place to another place around the world quickly.
 The growth of global tourism is a significant problem in hotel availability for a tourist destination and becomes an essential issue in increasing the number of tourists in a country (Chou, 2014).
 One of the ways to do this is by making use of information technology.
 Hotel industries have implemented information technology to introduce hotel products or services by providing accurate and complete information.
 These industries build systems of information technology that are easy to use and integrate internally and externally with hotel partners for their competitive advantages.
-The information technology used by hotels is a combine ion of software, hardware, and humans to process some data to produce the information needed in decision making (Slim 1 al., 2021).
-Internal integration refers to the relationship among the organisation's functions to interact, coordinate and collaborate to solve problems faced by the company to produce outputs and outcomes (Danese et al., 2013; Siagian et al., 2020).
+The information needed in decision making (Slim et al., 2021).
+Internal integration refers to the relationship among the organisation's funct 24 to interact, coordinate and collaborate to solve problems faced by the company to produce outputs and outcomes (Danese et al., 2013; Siagian et al., 2020).

 The information provided by the hotels for internal integration is related to data functions within the hotels to collaborate with the information needed by the external hotels.
 This internal information includes the number of hotel rooms, hotel facilities, and infrastructure.
-Hotel internal data are managed in such a way as to produce costs associated with the hotel, and later they are automatically integrated with external parties, namely hotel futures.
+Hotel internal data are managed in such a way as to produce costs associated with the hotel, and later they are automatically integrated with external parties, namely hotel partners.
 Many companies have built business systems according to applicable regulations to make cost savings (Familyeh et al., 2018).
 The collaboration built by the company with